dimitrskpl/promis-spatial-bias-mitigation/README.md

 Use the following notebook for analyzing and comparing results:

 - `src/analysis/results_analysis.ipynb`
   This notebook includes code for inference, computation of scores, and generating plots.
+Additionally, it saves metrics for each method and experiment at the maximum budget in a CSV file for later analysis.

+- `src/analysis/max_budget_analysis.ipynb`
+  This notebook contains code for displaying metrics related to the maximum budget across all experiments.
+Run it after completing all experiments.

 ---